Icinga 2

 Installation Guide

-Before installing SigNoz, ensure that your system meets the following prerequisites:
+Before installing Checkmk, organizations should ensure that their systems meet the following prerequisites:

 Technical Specifications